BrettHallen/Compucorp-324G-Scientist/README.md

 Information about the components used in the calculator.

 ## [Keyboard](/Keyboard)
-Information about the keyboard matrix & homebrew replacement keyboard with Cherry MX key switches - obviously not a direct replacement.
+Information about the keyboard matrix & homebrew replacement keyboard with Cherry MX key switches or 6mm tactile switches - obviously not a direct replacement.

 ## [KiCad](/KiCad)
 KiCad format schematics for the calculator, based on my 324G.<br>